 For instance, if you’re running an online clothing store, you could have categories like kids, women, and men.

-You could further classify them, such as everyday wear, sportswear, formal, and so on.
+You could further classify them, such as everyday wear, sportswear, formal attire, etc.

-Not only do categories make navigating through your online store easier for customers, it also helps when you want to run offers for a particular product category.
+Not only do categories make navigating your online store easier for customers, but it also helps when you want to run offers for a particular product category.

 E.g., if you’d like to run a promotion for sportswear, you could direct your ads to a URL such as